robert-chiniquy/kami.github.com/_source/_posts/2013-06-09-time-for-new-challenges.md

 * I'm not settled down or too tied to a particular location yet
 * I don't have a family yet
-* I'm still relatively young and don't have a lot to lose, but I have plenty to gain (learning new things)
+* I'm still relatively young and don't have a lot to lose, but I have plenty to gain (learn new things)
 * I believe I have the right co-founder.
 We've known each other for a long time, we both share the same core values, but we both have different background and skills and bring different perspective to the table.
-  I think diversity is very important and all of that makes us a great time.
+  I think diversity is very important and all of that makes us a great team.
 * Most of the things I do well now I will still be able to to well couple of years in the future.
 In fact, I would argue that I will be able to do those things better because running my own startup will allow me to learn plenty of